p2panda/handbook/spec/server-client/messages.md

 }
 ```

-All messages look similar to this one, they always contain an `action`, `schema`, `version` and `fields`.
-This example message describes the creation of a new post by setting the `action` to `create` and mentioning via `schema` that the following data is a `post`.
-We also mention the `version` of this message for backwards compatibility when potential future changes to the protocol occur.
+All messages look similar to this one: They always contain the fields `action`, `schema`, `version` and `fields`.
+This example message describes the creation of a new post by setting the `action` field to `create` and mentioning via `schema` that the following data is a `post`.
+We also store the `version` of this message for backwards compatibility when potential future changes to the protocol occur.
 The actual data is contained under `fields`, this is where the actual post lives, everything else are meta informations for the servers to work with.

-This message will be now signed and encoded as a Bamboo entry which we post to the server via the RPC API (`panda_nextEntryArguments` and `panda_publishEntry`).
-It gets verified by the server and if everything went well its stored now on the server database, ready for distribution to other servers in the network.
+This message will now be signed and encoded as a Bamboo entry which we post to the server via the RPC API (`panda_nextEntryArguments` and `panda_publishEntry`).
+It gets verified by the server, and if everything went fine, stored on the server database, ready for distribution to other nodes in the network.

-By creating a new post we create a new *instance* of the *collection* `post`.
-Collections are categories of data which is structured in the same way.
+By creating a new post, we create a new *instance* of the *collection* `post`.
+Collections are categories of data which are structured in the same way, following the same *schema*.
 Instances are singular data entries inside of a collection.

-To read all instances of the post collection by the author `d4a1cb88a66f02f8db635ce26441cc5dac1b08420ceaac230839b755845a9ffb` we can request a list of them via the RPC API (`panda_query`) with the following result:
+To read all instances of the post collection by the author `d4a1cb...` we request a list of them via the RPC API (`panda_query`) with the following result:

 ```json
 [